DPDK/dpdk/doc/guides/sample_app_ug/l3_forward.rst

 * ``--eventq-sched:`` Optional, Event queue synchronization method, Ordered, Atomic or Parallel.
 Only valid if --mode=eventdev.

 * ``--event-eth-rxqs:`` Optional, Number of ethernet RX queues per device.
 Only valid if --mode=eventdev.

+* ``--event-vector:`` Optional, Enable event vectorization.
+Only valid if --mode=eventdev.

+* ``--event-vector-size:`` Optional, Max vector size if event vectorization is enabled.

+* ``--event-vector-tmo:`` Optional, Max timeout to form vector in nanoseconds if event vectorization is enabled.

 * ``-E:`` Optional, enable exact match, legacy flag, please use ``--lookup=em`` instead.